hoffstadt/DearPyGui/README.md

 In the same manner Dear ImGui provides a simple way to create tools for game developers, MarvelSandbox provides a simple way for python developers to **create quick and powerful GUIs for scripts**.
 It's well suited for **beginners** too!

+### Usage
+Usage details will be added once version 0.1 is closer to completion.

 ### Requirements

 - [_Visual Studio 2019_ (windows)](https://visualstudio.microsoft.com/vs/)